micktwomey/pyiso8601/README.rst

 0.1.11
 ------

+* Remove logging (thanks to Quentin Pradet in https://bitbucket.org/micktwomey/pyiso8601/pull-requests/6/remove-debug-logging/diff)
+* Add support for , as separator for fractional part (thanks to ecksun in https://bitbucket.org/micktwomey/pyiso8601/pull-requests/5/add-support-for-as-separator-for/diff)
-* Add Python 3.4 to tox test config.
+* Add Python 3.4 and 3.5 to tox test config.
 * Add PyPy 3 to tox test config.
 * Link to documentation at http://pyiso8601.readthedocs.org/